BratLyapsus/LearningDjango/README.md

-This is first project in Django learning how to work with this framework
+This is first project in Django learning how to work with this framework.
+I did it w/o using GitHub since it was learning project with a lot of stupid things and errors.
+Next Django project i'm planning to do using GitHub